rosepearson/cylc-geofabrics/README.md

 ## First time setup
 You will need an ssh key without a password and add it to your authorized_keys file to allow ssh forwarding without a password being entred.

 To do this run the following and press entre when prompted to entre a password.
+Note you will need all folders only to have read access and you will need to set the authorized_keys to be read only as well.
 Ask Hilary if you run into problems.

 ```
 ssh-keygen